att-comdev/dockerfiles/kubeadm-ci/README.md

   kubeadm
 ```

-Now you can `kubeadm init --skip-preflight-checks` the container as you would normally on any system.
+Now the CI platform shouuld be able to `kubeadm init --skip-preflight-checks` and operate as any normal kubeadm master AIO node.